 Laminitis can occur due to a range of causes.
 Determining the cause of laminitis in your horse is important as this will influence what type of treatment is necessary.

-There are three main types of laminitis including:
+The four main types of laminitis are:

 - Supporting limb laminitis (SLL): The least common type of laminitis, SLL occurs in horses with a serious non-weight-bearing lameness.
 In cases of SLL, laminitis develops in a supporting limb.